 I got very sick December 20 and took an ambulance trip to Meritus Health – the greatest hospital in the world – and spent over a week in intensive care.

-I was on an intravenous drip the whole time.
+When I got to the hospital, I was very dehydrated.
+While in the hospital, I was on an intravenous drip of saline and other substances the whole time.
 My arms, feet, legs, and hands are puffy and feel like overinflated balloons.
 I weighed myself this morning and I have an extra 16 pounds in water weight.
 I’m still on steroids, so that might be part of the issue too.

 It’s so good to be home.
 Most of my time in the hospital was a blur.
 It involved a lot of hallucinations and not the good kind.
 I missed Christmas and Sheri is telling me it’s already 2018.
 I would be lost if it wasn’t for Sheri.
 She was there the whole time for me and remains so now.

 I’ve discovered the nicest thing I can ever tell anyone is that I hope they have someone like Sheri in their life.
 The greatest curse I could lay upon someone’s feet?
 That they will never have someone like Sheri in their life.
 She’s wonderful, my best friend and I love her so much.